• Main Menu

 Executive Head, The Pandemic Fund, World Bank

-Dr. Basu is the founding Executive Head of the Pandemic Fund at the World Bank, where she has led the Fund’s design and operationalization, establishing its governance, delivery architecture, and financing model, to enable rapid scale up.
+Dr. Basu is the founding Executive Head of the Pandemic Fund at the World Bank, where she has led the Fund’s design and operationalization to enable rapid scale up.
 Under her stewardship, the Fund has already mobilized $3 billion in seed capital and awarded grants that have catalyzed more than $6 billion in co-financing and co-investments to strengthen pandemic preparedness in over 75 low- and middle-income countries.
 Priya has played a pivotal role in aligning diverse stakeholders, including donor and client governments, multilateral development banks, UN agencies, civil society, and the private sector, positioning the Fund as a key driver of collaboration.
 During the pandemic, she led the Multilateral Leaders Task Force on COVID-19 (World Bank Group, IMF, WHO, WTO) improving data and transparency on medical countermeasures to support the policy response.
-She also spearheaded the World Bank’s engagement on pandemic preparedness and response with the G20 and G7, coordinating across finance and health.

-Previously, Priya led the Women Entrepreneurs Finance Initiative, advancing women’s economic empowerment globally.
-Prior to that, as Manager of the World Bank’s $21 billion portfolio of trust funds and partnerships, she shaped investments in global public goods – from health and food security to climate.
-Earlier, as the World Bank’s Lead Financial Economist for India, she helped expand the Bank’s finance and private sector portfolio tenfold—from $500 million to $5.5 billion—pioneering innovative public-private partnerships and policy reforms to advance inclusive financial systems, private sector-led growth and job creation.
+Priya previously led the Women Entrepreneurs Finance Initiative, advancing women’s economic empowerment globally.
+Prior to that, as Manager of the World Bank’s $21 billion portfolio of trust funds and partnerships, she shaped investments in global public goods.

 Prof. Susan Hopkins, CBE, FMedSci